broadinstitute/adapt-web/README.md

 The optional third section (`<style scoped> ... </style>`) is CSS that will only affect this component.

 ##### pages
 Contains code to set up components into actual pages.
-Most pages are just 1 component for now, but that should change in the future (for example, the "Design" component should be usable on both the Designs page and the Results page for visualizing designs)
+I'll likely change the components that are only one page to be made directly in that page, rather than importing them.

 #### node_modules (only exists after installing Vue dependencies)
 Vue dependencies will be stored in this folder.